sp2ong/HBMonv2/sysinfo/Readme.txt

 If you don't want to show temperature on the Pi, comment out the line that gets the temp

-Copy file sysinfo-cron to /etc/cron.d/  and restart cronab /etc/init.d/cron restart
+Copy file sysinfo-cron to /etc/cron.d/  and restart crontab /etc/init.d/cron restart